-1-3 credits COS 191 CO-OP (5-15M) PREREQUISITE: Permission of instructor This course provides work experience with a collegeapproved employer in an area related to the student's program of study.
+COS 191 CO-OP (5-15M) 1-3 credits PREREQUISITE: Permission of instructor

+This course provides work experience with a collegeapproved employer in an area related to the student's program of study.
 Emphasis is placed on integrating classroom learning with related work experience.
-Upon completion, students should be able to evaluate career selection, demonstrate employability skills, and
+Upon completion, students should be able to evaluate career selection, demonstrate employability skills, and satisfactorily perform work-related competencies.